NeutronStarDAO/ConstellationBook-English/src/2.Core Protocol/Introduction to Consensus Layer.md

 The Consensus Committee will become a random beacon committee in the next period and be responsible for generating random beacons for each round.

 The consensus process is for the leader to block, everyone verifies and then issues a notarization share, the notarization share reaches the threshold and aggregates into notarization, and enters the next round.
-Decisive does not have to be completed every round.
+Finalization does not have to be completed every round.

 The IC consensus protocol ensures that when there are individual malicious attacks, IC's performance will flexibly decrease instead of directly freezing.
 The consensus protocol currently tends to maximize performance as much as possible in the "optimistic case" without failures.